isomerpages/moe-beaconpri/_school-information/Home Based Learning.md

 #### HBL Instructions

-You may access the [HBL Site](https://go.gov.sg/bcps-hbl-site) for learning activity instructions.
+You may access the HBL Site for learning activity instructions.
 The site will be updated by 7 pm for the following day's learning activities.

-Please follow these steps to log in to the HBL Site:<br>
+Please follow these steps to log in to the [HBL Site &gt;&gt;](https://go.gov.sg/bcps-hbl-site)
-Click [here](https://go.gov.sg/bcps-hbl-site) to access the HBL Site.

 #### E-Learning Platforms